uozuAho/blog/content/blog/20200320_how_this_blog_is_built.md

 ---
-title: "How this blog is built"
+title: "How this site is built"
 date: 2021-03-20T14:48:00+11:00
 draft: true
 ---

-# How this blog is built
 I currently use [hugo](https://gohugo.io/), a static site generator.
-I write posts in markdown, and hugo publishes as HTML.
+I write content in markdown, and hugo publishes as HTML.

 # Tooling requirements
 Here's what I want in a blogging tool, and how hugo provides.